Complications of Tracheostomy

 An extra long distal tracheostomy tube can be used to bypass the tracheal stenosis.
 In a retrospective study by Rosenbeck, he reviewed 37 patients who had tracheally obstruction, confirmed by bronchoscopy.
-They all initially failed to wean, had difficulty in breathing and developed intermittent high peak airway pressures either early or during the weaning process or just on being ventilated.
+They all initially failed to wean, had difficulty in breathing and developed intermittent high peak airway pressures either early or during the weaning process.
 The insertion of a longer tracheal tube bypassed the obstruction, reestablished the airway, decreased peak airway pressures, and allowed the patient to breathe more easily.
 Treatment consisted of either placement of a longer tracheal tube (34 of 37 patients) or placement of a tracheal stent.
 All but two of the patients (5.4%) were able to be weaned within a week.
 This study shows the importance of identifying tracheal stenosis.

 Depending on the location and severity of the stenosis, surgery may be necessary.
 Approximately 3 to 12% of all tracheostomized patients will develop clinically significant stenosis that will require intervention (Epstein, S., 2005).
 Common options include tracheal resection and reconstruction, bronchoscopic tracheal dilation, laser bronchoscopy, or tracheal broncial airway stent.